Kong/go-apiops/docs/README.md

 Now, merge the resulting file with the provided sample Kong declarative configuration file:

 ```
-kced merge ./docs/mock-a-rena-kong.yml ./docs/patch
+kced merge ./docs/mock-a-rena-kong.yml ./docs/summertime-kong.yml -o ./docs/kong-combined.yml
 ```

+In a seperate step, let's update the `read_timeout` configuration for all the services in the combined file:
 ```
-kced patch
+kced patch -s ./docs/kong-combined.yml --selector '$..services[*]' --value 'read_timeout:30000' --output-file ./docs/kong.yml
 ```

-## Sync to Kong Gateway
+### Sync to Kong Gateway

+To continue with the example you will need:
+* `deck`: the Kong declarative management tool: [installation](https://docs.konghq.com/deck/latest/installation/).
+* Docker: To run a local Kong Gateway instance: [installation](https://docs.docker.com/get-docker/)

-The files produced by the commands above can be sync'd to Kong using `deck`.
+The `./docs/kong.yml` file produced from the pipeline of commands above can be sync'd to Kong using `deck`.
 Continuing the above example:

 Run a new Kong Gateway in Docker with: